matanyall/Pyarcade/README.md

 ## Overview
 PyArcade is an arcade full of a variety of games.
 These games range from simple guessing games to strategical games.
 Currently, PyArcade is only playable through command line.
-Online option coming soon.
+Online version coming soon.

 ## Setup
 To play pyarcade, download the pyarcade_extension and navigate to the directory using your terminal.
 Run the command `python setup.py install`